maltob/canvas-lms-hydrationkit/README.md

 # canvas-lms-hydrationkit
-Scripts to import a set of courses, people, assignments and submissions into a Canvas instance for testing and development
+Scripts samples files to import a set of courses, people, assignments and submissions into a Canvas instance for testing and development
+Note - AI was used to generate some of the content.